gwappa/python-fastcapture/README.md

 ## usage

-run `python fastcapture --help` to see the usage.
+run `python fastcapture.py --help` to see the usage.

 ## license